1998 Regular Session

 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF MISSISSIPPI:

 SECTION 1.
 Section 63-2-1, Mississippi Code of 1972, is amended as follows:

 63-2-1.
-(1) Whenever a passenger motor vehicle is operated in forward motion on the highways of this state, every operator, every front-seat passenger and every child who is at least four (4) years of age but under twelve (12) years of age, regardless of the seat that such child occupies, shall wear a properly fastened safety seat belt system, required to be installed in the vehicle when manufactured pursuant to Federal Motor Vehicle Safety Standard 208.
-Children under the age of four (4) years shall be protected as required by Sections 63-7-301 through 63-7-313.
+(1) Every operator and front-seat passenger of a passenger motor vehicle operated in forward motion on the highways of this state shall wear a properly fastened safety seat belt system, required to be installed in the vehicle when manufactured pursuant to Federal Motor Vehicle Safety Standard 208.
+Children under the age of two (2) years shall be protected as required by Sections 63-7-301 through 63-7-313.

-(2) "Passenger motor vehicle" for purposes of this chapter means a motor vehicle designed to carry fifteen (15) or fewer passengers, including the driver, but does not include motorcycles, mopeds, all-terrain vehicles or trailers.
+(2) "Passenger motor vehicle" for purposes of this chapter means a motor vehicle designed to carry ten (10) or fewer passengers but does not include motorcycles, mopeds, all-terrain vehicles or trailers.

 (3) This section shall not apply to:

 (a) Vehicles which may be registered for "farm" use, including "implements of husbandry" as defined in Section 63-21-5(d), and "farm tractors" as defined in Section 63-3-105(a).

 (b) An operator or passenger possessing a written verification from a licensed physician that he is unable to wear a safety belt system for medical reasons.